gorkang/html2latex/README.md

 You will also find an example.Rmd showing how to use a sjPlot::tab_model() html table inside a Rmd document that renders as a pdf.

-We use [Libreoffice](https://www.libreoffice.org/) and [Writer2latex](https://sourceforge.net/projects/writer2latex/files/writer2latex/).
+We use [Libreoffice](https://www.libreoffice.org/) to go from `html` to `odt` and [Writer2latex](https://sourceforge.net/projects/writer2latex/files/writer2latex/) for the `odt` to `tex` step.

 To use the `html2pdf()` function you need to download the R and src folders.
-They contain the actual funcions and main source files from Writer2latex respectively.
+They contain the actual funcions and main source files from Writer2latex, respectively.
+You will also need to have [Libreoffice](https://www.libreoffice.org/) installed.

+This has been tested in a Ubuntu 20.04 system.

 ## Example